 \subsection{Ramsey experiments}

-Here, we discuss the results of the Ramsey experiments.
-Before the analysis of the numerical results, we make a brief remark on the different types of the initial state: We consider a factorized and correlated initial state in this study.
+Before we turn to the analysis of the numerical results, we make a brief remark on the different types of the initial states: We consider factorized and correlated initial states in this study.
 The factorized initial state is defined as

 and the correlated one as